0xVikasRushi/kademila/Readme.md

 ## **4.Routing (where to find <k,v>?)**

+A node checks its k-buckets and chooses the node with the least distance to the key.
+It then routes the request from one node to another until it reaches the node that "owns" the <k,v> pair.

 It will check for k-buckets and choose least distance with key and routes from one node to another node

 | **Peer GUID** | **2^0 = 1 distance** | **2^1 = 2 distance** | **2^2 = 4 distance** | **2^3 = 8 distance** |